-William Hill Super Odds Treble can be layed on Betfair ACCAs market.
-Betfair usually create a special lay market for these boosts under Football>English Premier League.
+William Hill Super Odds Treble is available to lay on Betfair ACCAs market.
+Look for a special lay market under Football>English Premier League.

-- Lay £5.27 at Betfair (assuming 5% commission) to ensure this is a risk-free bet.
-This is called underlaying.
+- Lay £5.27 at Betfair (assuming 5% commission) to ensure a risk free bet.
+This is underlaying.

 The following example is a typical horse racing boosted double.